FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 (or after Controller returns) is not considered to be part of the Search.

 MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
+{::comment}

+    [MB102]: Does this also cover "abort" (before completion) to handle some error conditions?
+    Or this is more a "stop execution"?

+    [VP103]: Add sentences about regular exits, irregular errors and user aborts?

+{:/comment}
 Irregular search results are also allowed, they may have different requirements and stopping conditions.

 Search results are based on Load Classification.